 EXPL 390 is a 3-credit seminar course that focuses on organizational leadership through an internship or advanced student employment experience.
 Students work a minimum of 100 hours over the semester at their organization, while reflecting on their work experience in the context of organizational leadership, civic engagement, community development, and leadership in the community.
 Students will construct a learning portfolio to document and present their learning, growth, and connection between course content and internship experience.
 This is an interdisciplinary course for undergraduate students from various academic departments.

 EXPL 390 fulfills the Engaged Learning requirement and provides for general elective credit.
 Enrollment in EXPL 390 requires permission of the instructor.
-To enroll, contact Patrick Green to set up a meeting.
+To enroll, contact CELTS to set up a meeting.
 Prior to scheduling the meeting, please complete this information form.

 Kevin Kaufmann, PhD